 A river cruise tour is one of the best ways to really get into the heart of the festival by literally floating in the river!
 There are plenty of river cruises in Bangkok.
-Most of them will offer you a buffet on board, drinks (sometimes exclude), Thai traditional performances and live music performance.
+Most of them will offer you a buffet on board, drinks (sometimes exclude), Thai traditional performances, and live music performances.

 4. Visit riverside malls